GSA/digitalgov.gov/content/events/2018/2018-02-14-february-plain-meeting.md

 ---

+We :heart: our volunteers.

 This month, we'll be talking about volunteering for help with plainlanguage in the government.
-If you're currently volunteering for PLAIN, or interested in volunteering to help with training, posting social media, or anything else, please join us.
-To volunteer, you have to be a federal employee.
+If you're currently volunteering for PLAIN, or interested in volunteering to help with training, posting social media, or anything else, please join us.  _To volunteer, you have to be a federal employee._

 Here are some of the topics we'll be discussing: